31 Actors Who Were Fired From Major Roles main image

 Chris Cuffaio/NBCU Photo Bank/Getty Images

-Shannon Doherty (Beverly Hills, 90210)
+Shannen Doherty (Beverly Hills, 90210)

-Shannon Doherty (Beverly Hills, 90210)
+Shannen Doherty (Beverly Hills, 90210)

-While Tori Spelling may technically be responsible for getting Shanno Doherty fired from Beverly Hills 90210, Doherty has no one to blame but herself.
+While Tori Spelling may technically be responsible for getting Shannen Doherty fired from Beverly Hills 90210, Doherty has no one to blame but herself.
 The star was allegedly a nightmare to work with; she frequently would get in physical fights on set with other people.

 Eventually, co-star Tori Spelling got sick of it and tattled on Doherty to her dad — who happened to be the series creator and producer Aaron Spelling.
 Needless to say, Doherty was pretty quickly let go when her bad behavior came to his attention.
 Fans still loved the series, and it was one of the top dramas of its time.